MauricioUyaguari/alloy/build-sample/README.md

 ### Release
 Make sure to:
 - Perform a successful `mvn deploy` from your workstation prior to a release
+  - Check your `settings.xml` and make sure that it [complies with this template](https://github.com/finos/finos-parent-pom/blob/master/settings.xml)
 - Have `gpg2` installed
 - Have the certificate passphrase at hand